 Tickets: Admission to the exhibition during fixed time slots (see below), only on presentation of a ticket.
-Tickets can be picked up in the entrance hall at the information desk.
-Tickets can be picked up for later time slot on the same day as the visit, but not for other days.
+Tickets can be picked up at the information desk in the entrance hall for later time slot on the same day as the visit, but not for other days.

 The exhibition is open

 Behind the door you will find a wondrous home, filled with collected memories, odd things and amazing artworks.
 Who lives here?

 The one who is looking will find traces and clues.
 Maybe it is more than one person?
 Who has made the drawings?
 Whose the jacket in the cabinet?

 Villa Curiosa for School groups